Checkmk/csm/README.md

 * `mamba_root_prefix` - A string which sets where the Mamba environment(s) will
   be created on disk.
 By default, this is left up to `micromamba` and its default root prefix is used.

+* `cache_dir` - A string path which is used as the cache directory.
+Currently, this is used for storing the `micromamba` binary if it is downloaded by `csm` (see next option).